13 Can’t Miss Rides & Attractions at Universal Studios Orlando

 *Don’t plan your vacation around busy holiday weeks.

 *Avoid mid summer visits.
 It’s just way too hot and humid to enjoy the day.
 Even the spring season is pretty unbearable!

 *Wear gym shoes!
 You will be doing miles and miles of walking.
 I brought with a pedometer during my recent visit and clocked in 12-15 miles each day!

 *Wear workout clothes or any other type of apparel that dries easily.
 Although the water rides are great during the hot afternoon hours, it can get really cold walking around the air conditioned shops later if your clothes are still damp!
 Note: there are air dryers throughout the park, although they are not free.

 *Contact lens wearer: bring with your glasses in your backpack.
 You never know if your eyes will start to bother you later in the day, or possibly get lost on one of the water rides.

-*Save some time and eat breakfast at your hotel or bring with a quick snack like a granola bar, fruit, a muffin to eat on the way.
+*Save some time and eat breakfast at your hotel or bring with a quick snack like a granola bar, trail mix, raisins, fruit, or a muffin to eat on the way.

 What are some of your favorite rides and attractions at Universal Studios and Islands of Adventure?
 Which rides would you skip?